Joshua Hendy Iron Works: Postwar developments

 In 1947, the Joshua Hendy Iron Works was sold to the Westinghouse Corporation.
 In the postwar period, the plant continued to produce military equipment including missile launching and control systems for nuclear-powered submarines, and antiaircraft guns.
 It also produced pressure hulls for undersea vehicles, nuclear power plant equipment, 216000 hp wind tunnel compressors, large diameter radio telescopes, diesel engines and electrical equipment.

 In 1996, Westinghouse sold the plant to Northrop Grumman, which renamed it Northrop Grumman Marine Systems.

+As a legacy, the Big Thunder Mountain Railroad attraction in Disney World features Joshua Hendy mining equipment in its queue.